 Stone tools, including Paleo-Indian arrowheads and radiocarbon dating of charcoal from small hearths, date to 10,000 years ago, when herds of the giant bison were driven over the cliff above.
 The most recent evidence shows that about 800 B.C., Late Archaic hunters succeeded, on at least one occasion, in driving as many as 800 buffalo off the same cliff.
 Killing far more than they could make use of, they left behind a rotting heap of partially butchered carcasses, that spontaneously combusted in an intense blaze that reduced most of the bones to ash.
 From this event, is where the shelter takes its name.

-In the past, it was rare that the buffalo ranged this far south, as there was not enough grass cover for good grazing and was too inhospitable to support large herds.
+In the past, it was rare that the bison ranged this far south, as there was not enough grass cover for good grazing, and was too inhospitable to support large herds.
 The bone deposits at the shelter represent periods of climatic changes in the region when it was not as arid as it is today.
-Once the area returned to arid conditions, the buffalo retreated.
+Once the area returned to arid conditions, the bison (aka buffalo) retreated.

 The canyon was added to the National Register of Historic Places in 1970.
 It encompasses some 1,500 acres entirely on private land and access is restricted.